danzycool/toDoApp/README.md

 # Challenges
-This build possed some errors such as:
+This build posed some errors such as:

  1. _'global is undefined'_ in the *parse_react.js* file.